 Often, credit-related fraud occurs when someone uses your existing credit card accounts to make unauthorized purchases.
 These criminals may be using a physical credit card that has been lost or stolen, or simply the credit card number and other information on the account.
 (Other examples of fraud may include fraudulent bank account transactions, income tax fraud, utilities fraud, and more.)

 Credit card companies have entire units devoted to catching and stopping fraud.
 These fraud units work to identify suspicious spending and usage patterns that can indicate unauthorized transactions.

-In some cases, your card issuer may contact you about unusual charges or freeze your account before things get out of hand.
-Thankfully, the major credit card networks all have 0% liability policies, so cardholders do not pay for fraudulent charges if the problem is caught soon enough.
+In some cases, your card issuer’s fraud department may contact you about unusual charges or freeze your account before things get out of hand.
+Thankfully, the major credit card networks all have zero liability policies, so cardholders do not pay for fraudulent charges if the problem is caught soon enough.
 Be sure to watch for and report suspicious account activity on your own as well.

 Like many financial problems, the best way to deal with fraud and identity theft is to be aware of the danger and take steps to prevent it.

 What Should I Do Right Now If I’m a Victim of Identity Theft?